ThembinkosiThemba/claude-websearch/README.md

 # A Simple We Search using Claude

 Easily search the web using Claude and Streamlit.
+You will need the api key from Anthropic.
+Remember to sign up and get it.

 ### Getting Started
 ```sh